 And if you’re not getting along?
 Only you can judge whether it’s a good idea to provide a contentious ex access to your household’s daily schedule.
 You might also want those co-parenting app features like time-stamped documentation and the ability to account for every dime you spend on your kids.

-Whether or not you loop in your ex, Cozi is a great family organization app because it helps you:
+Whether or not you loop in your ex, the Cozi app is great for family organization because it helps you:

 Tame the chaos.
 Used correctly, Cozi lets you take charge of your life.
 You won’t miss appointments, forget to buy milk and bread, or accidentally create scheduling conflicts (kiddo can’t see the dentist if she’s at a softball clinic that day).
 And unlike a co-parenting app, Cozi has specific features to keep your household running smoothly.